 Include the goals of the project, its contribution to the field, and the significance of the work, especially as it relates to education.
 Provide evidence that there is a solid plan for conducting the proposed study.
 Describe the research methods, data analysis, and interpretation techniques.
 Describe the manner in which the outlined inquiry is part of a larger context of work, and give examples of that larger context.
-Please refer to the “Guidelines for Writing a Proposal for the National Academy of Education/Spencer Postdoctoral Fellowship” below for suggestions.
+Please refer to the Applicant Resources for suggestions.

 Please keep in mind that each proposal will be reviewed by some senior scholars familiar with the applicant’s field and by others less familiar; thus, language specific to a field should be situated within an argument persuasive to a generalist audience.

-Applicants may attach one extra page (single-spaced) for references.
-The project description (10 pages) and references (one page) should be uploaded as one document within the online system.
-Appendices (charts, graphs, tables, questionnaires, etc.) may be included as technical and supplemental and do not count towards the limit; however, please be judicious in the quantity included, as reviewers are not required to review material in the appendices.
-An applicant may have a document that is more than 11 pages, but it must not have more than 10 pages of project description and only one page for the bibliography.
+Applicants may attach two extra pages (single-spaced) for references.
+The project description (10 pages) and references (two pages, single-spaced) should be uploaded as one document within the online system.
+Technical and supplemental appendices (charts, graphs, tables, questionnaires, etc.) may be included and do not count towards the limit; however, please be judicious in the quantity included, as reviewers are not required to review material in the appendices.
+An applicant may have a document that is more than 12 pages, but it must not have more than 10 pages of project description and only two pages for the bibliography.